Uniracers

-Unirally (released as Uniracers in North America) is a racing game developed by DMA Design and published by Nintendo for the Super Nintendo Entertainment System in North America in December 1994 and in the PAL territories on 27 April 1995.
+Uniracers (released as Unirally in Europe) is a racing game developed by DMA Design and published by Nintendo for the Super Nintendo Entertainment System in North America in December 1994 and in the PAL territories on 27 April 1995.
+Upon losing a lawsuit by Pixar over copyright infringement, DMA Design and Nintendo were forced to stop cartridge production of the game, and the game has not been rereleased since.